 - Get something (preferably warm) to eat.
 It helps reset the primitive brain.
 After all, we didn’t have time to worry about washing up or a warm meal when a saber tooth tiger was after us!

 - Laughter often helps.
-Do you have something funny on DVD or TV?
+Do you have something funny to watch?

 - Give your body some choices about what might help it feel safer… Sit here or there, warmer or colder, go for a walk or lie down.
 This engages the cerebral cortex, helps you feel safer.

 - Remind yourself you are currently in a safe place, right here, right now.

 - Imagine you’re a tree and send roots into the earth, drawing stable energy to yourself.

 - Acknowledge the feelings you have right now: I am very angry right now.
 It's ok.
 Once you stop fighting an emotion, it often dissipates more quickly.